NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> t.data
    <Data(1, 10, 9): [[[262.8, ..., 269.7]]] K>

-The data instance contains an array of values, as well as attributes to describe them and methods for describing :ref:`compression
+The `Data` instance provide access to full array of values, as well as attributes to describe the array and methods for describing any :ref:`data compression <Compression>`.
-<Compression>`.

 .. code-block:: python3
-   :caption: *Retrieve the numpy array of the data.*
+   :caption: *Retrieve a numpy array of the data.*

    >>> print(t.data.array)
    [[[262.8 270.5 279.8 269.5 260.9 265.0 263.5 278.9 269.2]